updated on 04 August 2020

-Working as a paralegal before going on to secure a training contract is increasingly becoming the norm for thousands of candidates.
-It is even possible to qualify as a solicitor while working as a paralegal instead of completing a formal training contract.
+Working as a paralegal before securing a training contract is increasingly becoming the norm for thousands of candidates.
+It is even possible to qualify as a solicitor through working as a paralegal, instead of a formal training contract.
 However, this stepping stone also has potential downsides to watch out for…

 Paralegals are legal professionals who work in law firms but are not qualified as solicitors, barristers or chartered legal executives.
-Traditionally, paralegals are support staff, but actually firms have become reliant on paralegals to do much of the fee earning work previously done by solicitors.
-Therefore in practice, there is often little to no difference in terms of work and skills between an experienced paralegal and an associate.
+Traditionally, paralegals are support staff, but in reality firms have become reliant on paralegals to do much of the fee earning work previously done by solicitors.
+In practice, there is often little to no difference in terms of work and skills between an experienced paralegal and an associate.
 The term ‘paralegal' is generic and can cover various roles, from administrative to fee earning work.

 Paralegal work is a good entry point into the legal profession for many university graduates and school leavers.
-Law graduates and candidates who convert through the Graduate Diploma in Law (GDL) often work as paralegals to gain crucial legal work experience before applying for a training contract/ (period of recognised training
+Law graduates and candidates who undertake a law conversion often work as paralegals to gain crucial legal work experience before applying for a training contract/ (period of recognised training

 It is also possible to qualify as a solicitor through working as a paralegal (so without the need for a training contract), provided that you have completed the Legal Practice Course (LPC) and meet the Solicitors Regulation Authority’s statement of solicitor competence.
 This is called the ‘equivalent means’ route to qualifying.